-Frost is another one of those words that seems to have been around forever, coming to us from close Middle and Old English forms meaning "freezing, becoming frozen or extreme cold".
+This week's word seems to have been around forever, coming down to us from Middle and Old English forms meaning "freezing, becoming frozen or extreme cold".
 The present noun form is cognate with Old Saxon, High German and Norse words claiming the same ancestral roots.
 Then there are the Proto Germanic frusta and Old High German vorst, both related to the old verb freosan meaning "to freeze".
 Somewhere back there are Old Saxon, Frisian and Dutch kindred, and at the root of it all, the PIE (Proto-Indo-European language) preus which seems to have described processes of both freezing and burning.
+Huh???

-Recent studies predicate that PIE has been around since at least 3700 BCE, long before the common era, and it may have been in use much earlier than that.
-When thinking about such things, I am wrapped anew in reverence for words and language and the commonalities of earthly existence right back to the beginning times.
+PIE has been around since at least 4500 BCE, but the late Neolithic ancestors who spoke it left no written records.
+When I excavate a ramble word, remove its old and middle European trappings and discover a PIE root, I am wrapped anew in reverence for words and language, for those who came before us and the commonalities of earthly existence right back to the beginning times.

-The leaves of the roses in our hedgerow are clad in frost this morning, each and every crystal clearly defined and sparkling like a gem in the early light.
-Even the thorns are fetching in their deep reds.
-Blue sky, silver and platinum frost crystals, russet and gold rose leaves dancing in the wind - who says there is no color about in late autumn and early winter?
+The rose leaves in our garden are clad in frost this morning too, the crystals clearly defined and sparkling.
+Blue sky and silvery frost, russet and gold rose leaves dancing in the wind - who says there is no color about in late autumn and early winter?
 One has only to look, and the best time for looking is just as the sun is coming up over the trees.